GitGinocchio/WeatherPredictionWithGithubActions/README.md

 ## Key Features

-- **Automated Data Collection**: A GitHub Action periodically collects weather data from the [wttr.in](https://github.com/chubin/wttr.in) api and stores it in the `data` branch of this repository.
+- **Automated Data Collection**: A GitHub Action periodically collects weather data from the [wttr.in](https://github.com/chubin/wttr.in) api and stores it in the `data` branch of this repository.v
 - **AI-based Weather Forecasting**: The collected data is used to train a machine learning model, which predicts future weather conditions.
 - **Organized Data Management**: The `main` branch contains the core code, while the `data` branch stores all the weather data, keeping the repository clean and efficient.
 - **Customizable Workflow**: The project is designed to be flexible and easily customizable to suit different weather APIs, data analysis methods, and machine learning models.